British embassy in Ukraine ‘temporarily’ moved out of Kyiv amid invasion fears

 It comes amid growing concern that Russia could invade Ukraine, with reports of 150,000 of Moscow’s troops situated at the border and warnings from the US that an attack could be only days away.

+President Joe Biden said on Friday that the White House has reason to believe Russian forces “intend to attack” Ukraine in the coming days, including targeting Kyiv.

+Mr Biden said he was “convinced” Russian president Vladimir Putin had “made the decision” to move troops across the border.

-In a statement posted on Gov.uk and on social media, the FCDO said: “The British embassy office in Kyiv is temporarily relocating.
+The UK Foreign Office, announcing the decision to move Ukraine-based diplomats to Lviv, near the border with Poland, said in a statement posted on Gov.uk: “The British embassy office in Kyiv is temporarily relocating.

 “Embassy staff are operating from the British embassy office in Lviv.”